PENTAGON SCAM ENRICHES “REVOLVING DOOR” BUDDIES

 Visit Gordon Duff's YouTube Channel

-Posted by Gordon Duff on 1:43 pm, With 0 Reads, Filed under Afghanistan War, WarZone.
+Posted by Gordon Duff, Senior Editor on September 5, 2010, With 0 Reads, Filed under Afghanistan War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.